 In either case, the stronger the waves, the stronger the rip current is likely to be.
 Always pay close attention to safety signs and lifeguard advice when swimming in the ocean.

 How to Avoid Deadly Rip Currents

-General water safety rules are useful for avoiding rip currents or reducing the chances of drowning if you are caught in one.
-Knowing how to swim is essential, since rip currents can begin in shallow water.
+General water safety rules are useful for avoiding rip currents or reducing the chances of drowning if you are in one.
+Knowing how to swim is essential since rip currents can begin in shallow water.

 If you are at a beach with a lifeguard, look for beach warning flags and ask the lifeguard about surf conditions.
 At beaches without lifeguards, locals may know if rip currents are commonly present in the area.

-The National Weather Service issues regional surf zone forecasts which include rip current warnings.
-These are often relayed via local news outlets and online weather sites.
+The National Weather Service issues regional surf zone forecasts which include ripping current warnings.
+You will also get this information from your local news.

-There aren’t necessarily any visible signs of a rip current, but there maybe if you look hard enough at the water.
+There aren’t necessarily any visible signs of a rip current.
+You may see one if you look hard enough at the water.